If there’s one thing high-street retailers must invest in during 2019, it’s this

 To make the biggest impact across all channels in 2019, high-street retailers must drive towards accurate inventory, as both customers and the businesses themselves will stand to gain incredible benefits from it.

-2018 has been the worst year for retailers since the recession of 2008, and with tougher projections for the near future, many businesses are understandably concerned about what’s best to invest in – if anything at all – next year.
+2018 was the worst year for retailers since the recession of 2008, and with tougher projections for the near future, many businesses are understandably concerned about what’s best to invest in – if anything at all – next year.

 - Hold firm and wait for the economic picture to become clearer before making major financial commitments; or

-- Continue to build service offerings in the hope that it will improve fortunes in the longer term – or simply counteract the widely perceived downturns the nation may face in 2019.
+- Continue to build service offerings in the hope that it will improve fortunes in the longer term – or simply counteract the widely perceived downturns the nation may face in the coming months and years.

 But the high street now finds itself at a crossroads in omnichannel retail, and “playing it safe” no longer means locking down the coffers.
 Instead, safety is through future-proofing, effectively safeguarding businesses from the prospect of being forced to catch up later – the type of delayed responses that have seen many slow-moving retail monoliths damaged, or even destroyed.